google-ar/WebARonTango/README.md

 More examples are on the way :).

-Here is a sneak peak of a prototype we have build for Wayfair:
+Here is a sneak peek of a prototype we have built for Wayfair:

 <img src="markdown/images/WayfairPrototype.gif"/>